ryankanno/ansible-flask/README.md

-# ansible-flask
+# ansible-nginx-uwsgi-supervisor

-This is a role to deploy a nginx - uwsgi - flask application.
-To see how it works, the example below requires a clone of [flask-skeleton](https://github.com/ryankanno/flask-skeleton).
+This is a role to deploy a nginx - uwsgi - supervisor application.
+To see how it works, the example below requires a uwsgi application to deploy.
+Luckily for you, you could take a clone of [flask-skeleton](https://github.com/ryankanno/flask-skeleton).
-With that said, once you see how it works, you should be able to use it to deploy any flask application.
+Once you see how it works, you should be able to use it to deploy any supervisor controlled uwsgi application.

 ## Install